travelingtomat0/DataDriven-Bias-Detection/README.md

 - https://github.com/LucaSchweri
 - https://github.com/schererdavid

+For detailed information on the paper, see the submission [paper](https://github.com/travelingtomat0/DataDriven-Bias-Detection/blob/main/Deep_Learning_Report.pdf).

 # Usage

 To use this directory as a standalone, eg. to reproduce MNIST results or our personal findings,